Treatment of Rheumatoid Nodules in Rheumatoid Arthritis

 If you have been diagnosed with rheumatoid arthritis, you are probably affected by weather changes.
 You can use the application to keep track of humidity levels and outdoor temperature, identifying changes that trigger discomforting symptoms.

-As pain is one of the most bothersome symptoms of rheumatoid arthritis, being often aggravated by the presence of these nodules, you might want to consider using the application to track your pain levels in accordance to various activities.
-For example, you might be in a lot of pain after sleeping the entire night.
+Since pain often worsens with the presence of these nodules and is one of the most troublesome symptoms of rheumatoid arthritis, you might want to use the application to track how various activities affect your pain levels.
+For example, you might experience significant pain after a full night’s sleep.

-The main benefit of this health app is that you can understand your condition, keeping track of every influencing factor.
-These factors include not only the diet and physical activity, but also the quality & frequency of sleep, habits, medication and mood.
+The main benefit of this health app is that you can understand your condition, and keep track of every influencing factor.
+These factors include not only the diet and physical activity but also the quality & frequency of sleep, habits, medication and mood.

-If you are looking to take things to the next level, you can use the application to make a thorough record of all joints that are swollen and tender.
+To elevate your management strategy, you can use the app to record all swollen and tender joints in detail.
 You can record the location of your rheumatoid nodules and the different pain triggers.
 On your next appointment, you will find it easier to discuss your condition, as the application will offer an accurate account of your progress.

 Rheumatoid arthritis is the third most common type of arthritis, following osteoarthritis and gout.
 The chronic condition affects 1.3 million people only in the United States, and 1% of the entire population worldwide.
 It is also important to mention that women are three times more likely to develop rheumatoid arthritis than men.

 The predominant age category for the appearance of rheumatoid arthritis is 30 – 60.
 However, women can experience the manifestations of this condition sooner than men.
-Genetics, environmental, hormonal and lifestyle factors are considered to be behind this inflammatory illness.
+Genetics, environmental, hormonal, and lifestyle factors are considered to be behind this inflammatory illness.
 In some cases, rheumatoid arthritis might shorten the overall life expectancy.
 This is often the result of complications, such as anemia, respiratory issues and rheumatoid nodules.
-(R)
+Download the CareClinic App to track and manage symptoms of Arthritis, click here to start!

 Download CareClinic Pill & Symptom Tracker App